solzilberman/doomsday_trainer/README.md

 6. So we take $13$(from step 5) and $4$ (step 3) and compute: $13+4\mod7=3$
 7. Therefore `7/24/1889` was a $3$ (Wednesday).
 Confirm [here](https://www.google.com/search?q=what+day+was+07%2F24%2F1889)

-There are additional tricks and shortcuts for specific dates available through various source online, just need to spend some time digging + memorizing!
+Highly reccomend the video below to get started and understand the leap-year gotchas + tips and tricks to speed up computation.

-Additional resources I used to learn this:
+#### Additional resources I used to learn this:
 - [wikepedia](https://en.wikipedia.org/wiki/Doomsday_rule)
 - [numberphile tutorial](https://www.youtube.com/watch?v=z2x3SSBVGJU)
+- [Mike Boyd learning this over a weekend] https://youtu.be/eSpW4I5moiA